isaac-anon/isaaq-anon/README.md

 python download_pretrainings.py
 ```

-**2. Use the different python scripts to execute our models in TQA.**
+**2. Use the different python scripts to execute ISAAQ models on TQA.**

 **True/False Questions**: